cisco-open/go-lanai/README.md

 - web

 This document uses an application that supports SAML single sign on to walk through the process of creating a web application using go-lanai.
 At the end of this documentation.
-You will have a web application that have a private API.
+You will have a web application that has a private API.
 You can use single sign on to get access to this API.
 As we write the application, the corresponding module that is used will be explained in detail.
 This includes bootstrap, web, security.
-The security module have list of submodules each corresponding to a feature.
+The security module has a list of submodules, each corresponding to a feature.
 The security features that will be covered by this document is access, session and saml login.

 **Additional Reading**

-Typically, developer don't need GNU Make to test/build service.
+Typically, developers don't need GNU Make to test/build services.
 However, go-lanai also provides tooling around the testing, build and release process that leverages GNU Make.

 - [Get Started for Developers](docs/Develop.md)